Merry WTF Christmas

 Because Sometimes the Piranha Eat Each Other

 Okay, here’s the deal.
-For the next 15 minutes we’re neither friends nor godless comrades.
+For the next 20 or so minutes we’re neither friends nor godless comrades.
 I’m gonna rip into many (but fortunately not most) atheists for a crime worthy of scorn.
 You’ll hate me and curse me and maybe even de-friend my Facebook ass, but only because I’m right, and you’ll forgive me in the morning and we’ll be good old friends once again.

 An Important Question For Atheists on Christmas

 Every day on the walls of Facebook and elsewhere across the internet, I watch my fellow atheists, agnostics, anti-theists, and other freethinkers rail against the insanity and stupidity of religious beliefs as well as the trail of dumbification that it leaves in its wake.
 They mock ridiculous beliefs and disgusting rituals, and laugh at seemingly intelligent people who believe that a god-son was born of a virgin, walked on water, healed the blind, raised himself (and others) from the dead, and bodily ascended to heaven.
 They curse the institution of the church for brainwashing impressionable and defenseless children into believing fear-based fantasy, teaching abstinence over responsibility and caution (all the while pervert priests diddle little boys), and denouncing condom use which would save thousands of lives in HIV-plagued sub-Saharan Africa.

 The list of mock-worthy beliefs, rituals, practices, and observances would fill pages.
 But the compelling factor and the very essence of this rant is that my fellow skeptics mock, criticize, and curse the perpetration of the aforementioned atrocities.
 This is undeniable, and this is key.
 This is what you and I both do, and we do so with glee and abandon.
 We’re in complete agreement.

 Yet one fundamental question lingers in my mind.